CHRONOSVOLCANOS/E-SRM/README.md

   LAST UPDATED: 09/21/2024

 Contents:
-  Input_data - This folder contains all the input data used by Ninad Bhagwat to develop
+  Input_Canyon_Ferry_Steps_1_2 - Contains the input data for Canyon Ferry watershed to run Steps 1 and 2.

-    and run the E-SRM.
-Some data is raw, while some is pre-processed to some extent.
+  Input_Morony_Steps_1_2 - Contains the input data for Morony watershed to run steps 1 and 2.

-  MATLAB_Steps_1_2 - This folder contains all the MATLAB codes (last updated on 09/21/2021) to pre-process
+  Input_Steps_3_4_each_scenario - Contains all the input data for Canyon Ferry and Morony watersheds to run the E-SRM.
+(E-SRM has many scenarios, see 'Scenarios' folder).

-    some data (Steps 1 and 2).
+  Steps_1_2_code_output - Contains the MATLAB codes (last updated on 09/21/2021) to run Steps 1 and 2, and the outputs from these codes.

-  Scenario_1, Scenario_2, Scenario_3 - I also have 3 scenario folders (Scenario 1, 2, 3).
-Each
+  Scenarios - I have 3 scenario folders (Scenario 1, 2, 3).
+Each folder has respective code and output for verification.
-    folder has respective code and output for verification.
     The instructions for each scenario are provided in a NOTEPAD file.
 The input for all scenarios is same and is provided in 'Input_data folder'.

 Instructions: